 16. Watch the Dagwood Eating Competition

 I’m pretty it’s a rule that you must eat a Dagwood dog at the Ekka, but how about entering the Dagwood Dog eating competition?
-Apparently, the man to beat is “Hulk Smash Food”, Australia’s number one ranked pro-competitive eater, who can apparently eat 6 large Dagwood dogs in less than 60 seconds!
+The competition will include both Professionals and Amateurs – so perhaps now is your chance to see just how many you can eat.

 17. Watch the Wool Shearing Championships

-If you love a bit of Australiana get down to see the best sheep shearers in Queensland battle it out at the Queensland State Shearing Championships.
+If you love a bit of Australiana get down to see the best sheep shearers in Queensland, New South Wales and Tasmania battle it out at the Tri-State Shearing Championships.

-The Queensland Shearing Championships is being held 18 August at the Expo Place between 11am to 12.45pm.
+The Tri-State Shearing Championships is being held 17 August at the Expo Place between 9.30am to 4 pm.

-After you have seen the sheep sheared, check out the Sheep being rounded up at the sheep dog tirals.
-Here you will see these clever canines compete as they are judged on their speed and skill.
+After you have seen the sheep sheared, check out the Sheep being rounded up at the sheepdog show.
+Here you will see these clever canines muster up the sheep in the Main Arena.